Anne Frank Malayalam Pdf Free Download

 I would recommend Anne Frank – The Diary of a Young Girl to absolutely everyone, for I believe that it holds some truth or enlightenment for everyone.
 I do not own this copy – it was borrowed from my daughter's school library.
 She will be reading it next.
 She is 10.
 And you can bet that before long I will purchase my own copy, for I will be reading it again someday soon.

-1. This is someone's DIARY not a book meant to entertain people.
+...more1.
+This is someone's DIARY not a book meant to entertain people.
 If you think it was boring then answer me, how many interesting things can you possibly do locked u

 My intention of writing a review for this book is to tell all the negative reviewers to SHUT UP!
 I am all for everyone's right to express their opinion but I read a few of the '1 star' reviews and I was shocked to read what a few people had to say about this book.
-Before making an opinion I suggest people to keep a few things in mind:
+Before making an opinion I suggest people to keep a few things in mind:1.
+This is someone's DIARY not a book meant to entertain people.
+If you think it was boring then answer me, how many interesting things can you possibly do locked up in a place for 3 years??

 2. For those who comment on the writing-